wambetsa/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 If pyscript doesn't expect any params, run py script as follows:
 - $\textcolor{yellowgreen}{./mypythonscript.py}$

+##### NB: It's important to note that constructing SQL queries by concatenating strings with user-provided input leaves your application vulnerable to SQL injection attacks.
+It's highly discouraged to construct queries this way.
+Instead, you should use parameterized queries or ORM libraries like SQLAlchemy to safely execute SQL queries with user input.

 ### Author: Emmanuel Wambetsa Shitseswa
 - dev wambetsa